francis2tm/python-rust-crypto/README.md

 ## Security Notes

-- This is a demonstration project and may need additional security measures for production use
 - The shared secret is derived using X25519 Diffie-Hellman key exchange
 - AES-GCM provides both confidentiality and authenticity
 - Temporary keys and encrypted data are automatically cleaned up after demonstration